NRC has been active in Somalia since 2004, providing protection and humanitarian assistance to refugees and internally displaced persons.

 Humanitarian and political context:

 The complex dynamics of conflict and clan related insecurity in Somalia continues to drive displacement, disrupt livelihoods and create emergency needs.
-Drought as a result of poor rains, has also contributed to the displacements.
+Drought as a result of poor rains, has also contributed to displacement.
 The estimated number of internally displaced people in Somalia now stands at 1.1 million, and an additional 1 million Somalis remain displaced in the Horn of Africa region.
 UNOCHA December 2013 report indicates that 870,000 people are in crisis and emergency phases and are unable to meet their basic food needs without assistance.
 Internally displaced people are among the most vulnerable.

-NRC’s immediate priority in Somalia remains the timely response to the needs of communities affected by displacement, due to insecurity and other causes, in order to respect the rights, protect, save lives and increase the resiliency of affected populations.
+NRC’s immediate priority in Somalia remains timely response to the needs of communities affected by displacement, due to insecurity and other causes, in order to respect the rights, protect, save lives and increase the resiliency of affected populations.
 Prioritized activities focus on shelter and infrastructure construction; housing, land and property issues; water, hygiene and sanitation; emergency education including youth education; protection; food security and livelihoods.
 Programmes target both emergency responses to acute crises as well as the capacity to address recurring protection needs of refugee or IDP populations through durable solutions.
 NRC will continue to work on emergency solutions for people who have recently been displaced, as well as provide durable solutions to those who have been displaced for many years (in particular in the IDP settlements of Puntland and Somaliland).
 In 2014 in particular, NRC will focus efforts on supporting the return movements of Somali refugees to South and Central Somalia.
-NRC will continue to strengthen its emergency preparedness and response capacity, its Monitoring and Evaluation systems and continue to diversify its coverage in the region and its donor base.
+NRC will continue to strengthen its emergency preparedness and response capacity, its Monitoring and Evaluation systems and continue to diversify its coverage in the region.
 In this connection NRC is now engaged in humanitarian assistance to refugees in Djibouti.
-Where the situation allows, NRC in collaration with other actors, will be involved in the voluntary return and re-settlement of IDP and refugees.
-NRC will, therefore, be repositioning itself and making appropriate preparations to address the new challenges in the return process.
+Where the situation allows, NRC in collaboration with other actors, will be involved in the voluntary return and re-settlement of IDP and refugees.
+NRC will, therefore, be making appropriate preparations to address the new challenges in the return process.

 NRC core activities in Somalia

-Shelter: Lack of appropriate shelter and necessary NFIs is a major concern for displaced populations living in IDP camps in Somalia.
+Shelter: Lack of appropriate shelter and necessary Non Food Items (NFI) is a major concern for displaced populations living in IDP camps in Somalia.
 To address the critical need, NRC provides temporary, semi-permanent or permanent shelters depending on the particular area and context.
 Before the shelters are constructed, discussions are held with the communities, local leadership and other stakeholders to have a common understanding and agreement.
 NRC has experimented on a number of shelter models over the years in order to provide beneficiaries with the best solution to their particular protection concerns.
-Land ownership and tenure issues remain fundamental challenges to the construction of permanent shelters; NRC has been exploring and piloting a number of solutions to ensure durable solutions for IDPs.
+Land ownership and tenure issues remain fundamental challenges to the construction of permanent shelters; NRC has been exploring and piloting a number of options to ensure durable solutions for IDPs.
 In 2014, NRC will continue to improve the living conditions of IDPs and Refugees throughout Somalia by providing assistance to persons who have been forced to flee throughout all phases of displacement, from the onset of a disaster to realization of durable solutions.
 To the extent possible, assistance will be provided to the newly displaced, those in protracted displacement situations, locally integrating and returning populations with appropriate shelter solutions.
 This includes timely provision of emergency assistance packages and emergency shelters to newly displaced.
 Settlement planning and climatically appropriate transitional shelter for protracted displacement along with replenishing NFI’s.
 Then for durable solutions, NRC will work to ensure access to secure, relevant shelters that facilitate platforms for start, resumption and expansion of sustainable livelihoods.
 NRC will ensure appropriate shelter components in the proposed return or integration packages.

-Education: Through the Alternative Basic Education program (ABE), NRC provides out of school children with an accelerated curriculum aiming to reinsert pupils into the formal school system.
-For youth who are too old to reintegrate the formal school system, NRC implements the Youth Education Pack program (YEP) which provides learners with literacy, numeracy, life skills and basic vocational skills and support towards the setting up of own businesses and coperatives.
-NRC also trains teachers in and supports the learning by providing safe learning environments through the construction and rehabilitation of classrooms.
+Education: Through the Alternative Basic Education program (ABE), NRC provides out-of-school children with an accelerated curriculum with the aim of transitioning pupils into the formal school system.
+For youth who are too old to reintegrate the formal school system, NRC implements the Youth Education Pack program (YEP) which provides learners with literacy, numeracy, life skills and basic vocational skills and support towards the setting up of own businesses and cooperatives.
+NRC also trains teachers in and supports learning by providing safe learning environments through the construction and rehabilitation of classrooms.
 At the core of the delivery of a sustainable education sector in Somlia, is a funtional ministry.
 In support of the Ministry of Human Development and Public Service and its Go-to-School iniative to enrol 1 million out of school children to school, NRC has seconded highly skilled technical advisors to the Ministry of Human Development and Public Service to ensure transfer of knowledge for a sustained long-term capacity enhacement of the Ministry itself.

 Protection: Internally displaced people are very vulnerable to abuse and often see their rights denied.
-In Somalia, NRC has been working in partnership with UNHCR on the Protection Monitoring Network and Population Movement Tracking project to sensitize the IDPs, communities, authorities and other stakeholders on the rights of IDP.
-In this project NRC is working with selected local partners in the three regions to collect protection and displacement information for planning and advocacy purposes.
-NRC aims at further strengthening its capacity to generate better information on protection needs of long term displaced persons.
-Additionally, NRC will seek to prevent abuse and protect IDPs and returnees’ rigths by mainstreaming protection concerns in its programming.
+In Somalia, NRC has been working in partnership with UNHCR on the Protection Monitoring Network and Population Movement Tracking project to sensitize the IDPs, communities, authorities and other stakeholders on the rights of IDPs.
+In this project, NRC is working with selected local partners in the three regions to collect protection and displacement information for planning and advocacy purposes.
+NRC aims at further strengthening its capacity to generate better information on protection needs of long term displaced persons and returnees.
+Additionally, NRC will seek to prevent abuse and protect IDPs and returnees’ rights by mainstreaming protection concerns in its programming.